A boundary driven generalised contact process with exchange of particles: Hydrodynamics in infinite volume: Introduction

 where $n_i(x,\eta)$ is the number of nearest neighbours of $x$ in state $i$ for $i=1,3$.\\ In \cite{k}, a phase transition in $r$ is exhibited for the CPRS in $S=\mathbb Z^d$: Assuming that $\lambda_2 \leq \lambda_c < \lambda_1$, where $\lambda_c$ denotes the critical value of the $d$-dimensional basic contact process (see \cite{L} on the basic contact process), there exists a critical value $r_c$ such that wild male screw worms (that is, states 1 and 3) survive for $r<r_c$, and die out for $r\ge r_c$.

-Our goal in the present paper is, for a given infinite volume $S$ with boundaries, to add to the above dynamics displacements within $S$, as well as departures from $S$ and immigrations to $S$.
+Our goal in the present paper is, for a given infinite volume $S$ with boundaries (this expression seems puzzling, but we typically think of a piece of land whose width is much smaller than its length; the latter is thought as infinite, and the former as having boundaries), to add to the above dynamics displacements within $S$, as well as departures from $S$ and immigrations to $S$.
 We model them respectively by an exchange dynamics in the bulk, and by a creation/annihilation mechanism at the boundaries of $S$ due to the presence of stochastic reservoirs.
 For the superposition of the CPRS with these two dynamics, we are interested in the evolution of the empirical densities and currents corresponding to wild and sterile screw worms, for which we establish hydrodynamic limits.
 The limiting equations are given by systems of non-linear reaction-diffusion equations, with Dirichlet boundary conditions.
+We also obtain hydrodynamic limits when $S$ is either a finite volume in contact with reservoirs, or the infinite volume $\mathbb Z^d$.

-Hydrodynamic limits investigate the macroscopic properties of interacting particle systems. (we refer to \cite{kl}).
+Hydrodynamic limits investigate the macroscopic properties of interacting particle systems (we refer to the books \cite{sp1, kl} for a thorough presentation).
 From a probabilistic point of view, it corresponds to a law of large numbers for the evolution of the spatial density of particles in a given system.
-After the results of \cite{gpv, kov}, where the intensive use of large deviation techniques led to a robust proof of the hydrodynamic behaviour of a large class of finite volume gradient equilibrium systems, the method has been extended to nonequilibrium systems in a bounded domain in \cite{fpv, els1, els2}, as well as in an infinite volume without boundaries for conservative dynamics in \cite{fr1, y1, lm}.
+After the results of \cite{gpv, kov}, where the intensive use of large deviation techniques led to a robust proof of the hydrodynamic behaviour of a large class of finite volume gradient equilibrium systems, the method has been extended to nonequilibrium systems in a bounded domain in \cite{fpv, els1, els2}, as well as in an infinite volume without boundaries for conservative dynamics in \cite{fr1a,fr1b, fr1, y1, lm}.

 In the last years, many papers have been devoted to systems in contact with reservoirs in a bounded domain; we just quote a few of them, \cite{BDGJL06, bd, blm09, BL12} and references therein.
 The nonequilibrium systems considered there were provided by lattice gas models also submitted to an external mechanism of creation and annihilation of particles, modelling exchange reservoirs at the boundaries.
 Even though the stochastic dynamics describing the evolution in the bulk was conservative and in equilibrium, the action of the reservoirs made the full process non reversible.